ariebovenberg/ariebovenberg.github.io/_posts/2022-01-03-finding-broken-slots-in-popular-python-libraries.md

 - Pathy (1)
 - sanic (1)
 - mongoengine (1)
+- requests_html (1)

-(Note that some may be false positives, I haven't checked them all.)
+(Note that some may be false positives, or out of date since this post.
+The list is not exhaustive.)

 ## What now?